Frequently asked questions

 Many job sectors have very specific requirements regarding qualifications.
 Liberties College courses provide the qualifications at QQI level 5 and 6 to apply for jobs in areas such as Childcare, Healthcare, IT, Community Care to name a few.

-All courses at Liberties College have to potential to lead to Third Level study which can lead to even more employment opportunities in areas like Nursing, Social Care, Business, Arts, Sports Science, Tourism Management, Psychology.
+All courses at Liberties College have to potential to lead to Third Level study which can lead to even more employment opportunities in areas like Nursing, Caring for others, Youth work, Pharmacy Retail, Business, Arts, Special Needs Assistant, Childcare, I.T., Tourism Management, Psychology.

 Some job sectors may not have specific qualification requirements, but it can still be difficult to get started.
 This is where your CV makes all the difference.
 The skills, knowledge and experience that you can show you have attained by succeeding at a course at Liberties College will demonstrate to employers that you have what it takes to make a good employee.